Free shipping from 19€ to Spain

 Creative Display and Arrangement Ideas

-One creative way to display and arrange indoor succulent gardens is by incorporating them into vertical living walls or hanging arrangements. vertical gardens are a popular trend that allows you to maximize limited space and create a stunning display.
+One creative way to display and arrange indoor succulent gardens is by incorporating them into vertical living walls or hanging arrangements.
+Vertical gardens are a popular trend that allows you to maximize limited space and create a stunning display.
 You can use a variety of materials such as wooden frames, metal grids, or even repurposed pallets to create your vertical garden.
 Simply attach your succulents to the structure using wire or hooks, ensuring that they have enough space to grow and thrive.

 Another option is to create a DIY terrarium using glass containers or jars.
 Layer the bottom with rocks for drainage, add a layer of activated charcoal to prevent odors, and then fill with a well-draining succulent potting mix.
 Plant your succulents, and voila!
 You have a beautiful, self-contained mini garden.